 Facing the task of developing a multimedia information system, there are many options.
 Currently, the web seems to be the dominant infrastructure upon which to build a multimedia system.
 Now, assuming that we chose the web as our vehicle, how should we approach building such a system or, in other words, what architectural patterns can we deploy to build an actual multimedia information system?
 As you undoubtly know, the web is a document system that makes a clear distinction between servers that deliver documents and clients that display documents.
-See [OO], section 12.1.
-At the server-side you are free to do almost anything, as long as the document is delivered in the proper format.
-At the client-side, we have a generic document viewer that is suitable for HTML with images and sound.
+See Eliens (2000), section 12.1.
+At the server-side you are free to do almost anything, as long as the document viewer that is suitable for HTML with images and sound.
 Dependent on the actual browser, a number of other formats may be allowed.
-However, in general, extensions with additional formats are realized by so-called pluqins that are loaded by the browser to enable a particular format, such as shockwave, flash or VRML.
+However, in general, extensions with additional formats are realized by so-called plugins that are loaded by the browser to enable a particular format, such as shockwave, flash or VRML.
 Nowadays, there is an overwhelming number of formats including, apart from the formats mentioned, audio and video formats as well as a number of XML-based formats as for example SMIL and SVG.
 For each of these formats the user (client) has to download a plugin.
 An alternative to plugins (at the client-side) is provided by Java applets.
 For Java applets the user does not need to download any code, since the Java platform takes care of downloading the necessary classes.
 However, since applets may be of arbitrary complexity, downloading the classes needed by an application may take prohibitively long.